luchiago/dev-radar/README.md

 ### Mobile

-We are going to use the React Native approach to implements mobile project.
-How this works?
-All code are made in JavaScript and the device understand this JS code.
+We are going to use the React Native approach to implements the mobile project.
+How does this work?
+All code is made in JavaScript and the device understands this JS code.

-We also are going to use Expo because makes more easly to test our application without having an MacOS or SDK from Android installed
+We also are going to use Expo because makes easier to test our application without having a macOS or SDK from Android installed